Constipation in Dogs - How To Treat Your Dog’s Constipation with Home Remedies?

 What to Give a Constipated Dog: Safe and Effective Options

 If your dog’s constipation persists or if you’re unsure about how to treat it, there are several safe and effective options available that you can give your dog for constipation relief.
-However, it’s always a good idea to consult with your veterinarian before trying any new treatments.
+However, it’s always a good idea to consult your veterinarian before trying any new treatments.

-Fiber Supplements
+Fibre Supplements

 Stool Softeners